plentymarkets/plugin-payment-prepayment/meta/documents/user_guide_en.md

 4. Activate the container **Order confirmation: Additional payment information**.
 5. **Save** the settings.<br />→ The bank details will be displayed on the order confirmation page.

+## Reinitiating the payment

+You can offer your customers to reinitiate the payment.
+To do so, proceed as follows.

+##### Reinitiating the payment:

+1. Go to **Plugins » Content**.
+2. Go to **PrePayment Reinitialise Payment (PrePayment)**.
+3. In the correct template, place a check mark next to **My account: Additional payment information**.
+4. Go to **PrePayment Reinitialise Payment Script (PrePayment)**.
+5. In the correct template, place a check mark next to **Script loader: Register/load JS**.
+6. **Save** the settings.

+You can now reinitiate the payment in the order history in the **My Account** area.
+For Cash in advance, this means accessing once more the bank data saved in the backend.

 ## License

 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE. – find further information in the [LICENSE.md](https://github.com/plentymarkets/plugin-payment-prepayment/blob/master/LICENSE.md).